 William Francis "Bill" Waters was Headquarters Commissioner for Rovers for 35 years.
 Under his guidance and leadership, Victorian Rovers developed and built the Bogong & Baw Baw Rover Lodges, lead the way in activities (eg: Ski touring, bushwalking, etc.), ran the 7th World Moot and created the backbone of modern Rovering across the Country.

-Nomination for the award can be submitted by a Crew, Region, Subcommittee, the BRC or individual Scouting members.
-Nominations are sent directly to the Branch Commissioner for Rover Scouts and remain completely confidential until the Awardees are announced on World Scout Day, August 1st.
+Nomination for the award can be submitted by a Crew, Region, Subcommittee, the VRC or individual Scouting members.
+Nominations are sent directly to the State Commissioner for Rover Scouts and remain completely confidential until the Awardees are announced on World Scout Day, August 1st.

 Nominations must be made to the State Commissioner for Rover Scouts by March 31st and use the WF Waters Award nomination form.

 Guidelines for Making a Nomination for the WF Waters Rover Service Award

 For All Nominations

 - Nominations must be in writing, and must be made on the nomination form available from the Victorian Rover Centre or vicrovers.com.au.

 - All relevant service must be listed – it should not be assumed that the panel considering the nominations will know anything more than that which is listed on the nomination form.

 - As this is specifically a Rover award, only service to the Rover Section can be considered – service to other Sections will not assist a nomination for the WF Waters Award.

 - Nominations must remain confidential and must not be discussed, either with the nominee or as part of the agenda at an open meeting.